ngx-kit/ngx-kit/packages/evo/dialog/src/README.md

-# Modal component for Angular
+# Dialog services for Angular